 Once bred to the a dog with the Merle gene, the Miniature Schnauzer is bred back to the Miniature Schnauzer which sets the coloring in the dna but when DNA’d the Miniature Schnauzer is 100% Miniature Schnauzer.

 Dogs with blue eyes exist due to so many reasons .
-Some of these dogs, especially those from the miniature schnauzer breed are not only beautiful, but they are also intelligent, affectionate and can serve as a great family pet.
+Some of these dogs, especially those from the miniature schnauzer breed are not only beautiful, but they are also intelligent, affectionate and can serve as a showy and loving family pet.